Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 7: User ignores New Post Notification

-### As a user in the Slack community, I want to avoid certain notifications about posts from other users.
+### As a user in the Slack community, I want to be able to avoid certain notifications about posts from other users so that I don't have too many notifications.

 Actor: User
 Triggering Event: User is sent an unwanted post notification